 Are you giving them some value add?

 Finally, are you a resource for your parents?
 As educators, you have a deeper and broader understanding of some of the resources out there for kids.
 Share some of this knowledge!
 Has each teacher put together a list of favorite authors for their grade level?
 Have the technology teacher write a quick guide to parents on how to secure your computer so kids can’t watch things they shouldn’t.
 Maybe the Athletic Director can talk about the benefits of dual sports.
 You and your staff have a ton of knowledge that most parents would love to hear about, but most parents won’t ask.
-The bonus on this – is once this is created, it is great material for social media and or your website.
+The bonus on this – once this is created, it becomes great material for social media and or your website.

 Communication is only one piece of creating engaged parents.
 But improving your parental communication is the critical first step into deepening that relationship.
 If you would like Bright Minds Marketing to help you with improving communication and increasing parental engagement, click here → Custom Training Programs.